algolia/shipjs/README.md

 ## Why 🤷🏻‍

-Coding is fun, debugging and testing is okay, but releasing is NOT.
+Coding is fun, debugging and testing are okay, but releasing is NOT.

-There are things to do before release and after release.

-And when we do it manually, it's very easy to forget something.
+When releasing, you normally do the following:

+- Update the version in `package.json`
+- `yarn build && yarn publish`
+- Update the changelog
+- Create a git tag

+### What can go wrong?

+- Different environment across members.
+- Potential mistake by figuring out the next version manually.
+- The whole process happening on your local machine.
+  - You're releasing alone.
+  - It occupies your time.

 ## How❓